 You have just spotted the first telltale signs of peeling paint from your house’s wood siding.
 It won’t be long now until the dreaded house painting becomes a must-do.
-Unless, 2017 is the year you finally re-skin the house in vinyl siding.
+Unless, 2017-2018 is the year you finally re-skin the house in vinyl siding.

-Vinyl siding – actually polyvinyl chloride plastic resin that is heated and extruded into sheets – has only been around for about 50 years and was developed as a cheaper alternative to aluminum siding back in the 1950s.
-Its reputation for “cheap” was honestly earned as the plasticized siding was susceptible to cracking and sagging.
+Vinyl siding – actually polyvinyl chloride plastic resin that is heated and extruded into sheets – has only been around for about 50 years and was developed as a cheaper alternative to metal siding back in the 1950s.
+Its reputation for “cheap” was honestly earned as plasticized siding was susceptible to cracking and sagging.
 Colors were limited and those colors faded.
-Even well-cared for vinyl siding looked like… vinyl siding.
+Even well-cared for vinyl siding looked like… well… vinyl siding.

 Vinyl Siding on a Cape Cod style home installed by Siding & Windows Group

 The short answer is anywhere from $3.50 to $7.50 per square foot installed, or around $350 to $750 per square (100 square feet) installed, on average.
 This can translate to a total cost of $7,000 to $15,000 for an average two-story house.

-Choice of Materials & Their Costs
+Choice of Materials and their Costs

 Image Credits: Kramer Construction